• Skip to primary navigation

 Weight is how heavy an ingredient is.
 A kitchen scale calculates weight.
 The United States measures in ounces and pounds.
 Most of the rest of the world uses grams instead of ounces.

-Professional bakers prefer to measure in grams because grams are very small.
-Much smaller than ounces.
+Professional bakers prefer to measure in grams because grams are smaller than ounces.
 There are approximately 28 grams in 1 ounce.
 Because grams are so small, bakers can measure in whole grams.

 But ounces?
 Often you must deal with fractions.
 Half an ounce or a quarter of an ounce.
 It can be a pain.